Mark Ruiz, Head Coach

 Mark Ruiz attended Dr. Phillips High School.
 He won 4 High School State Championships, and held the National High School Record for over 10 years.
 Mark trained with Jay Lerew at Team Orlando Diving.
 In 2003 Mark began his own Mark Ruiz Diving Camps and Clinics available to divers all over the country.
 Mark’s world class knowledge, experience and enthusiasm have made his camp one of the most desired diving camps in the US.
 Mark is married to Nicole Bolt, former Team Orlando diver, Dr. Phillips HS State Champion, and NCAA Diving All American of the University of Florida.

-Joe Dowd, Assistant Coach
+Ginger Huber, Assistant Coach

 Ginger Huber is an assistant coach for YCF Diving.
 Ginger started diving in Atlanta, Georgia at the age of 14.
 A quick two years later she became the Georgia High School State Champion.
 Remaining close to home, Ginger took her skills to the University of Georgia and was part of the team that won two NCAA Championships.
 Ginger soon found herself performing in live entertainment shows that included diving, but also found her skills crossed over to numerous acrobatic and circus-type skills including bungee, Russian Swing, and high diving.